Maison Frédéric Magnien

 Charmes-Chambertin Grand Cru 'Aux Mazoyères'

 An extension of Charmes-Chambertin proper, Mazoyères-Chambertin borders Morey-Saint-Denis.
-All the grace and suave texture of Charmes with a little more purple fruited-depth and present tannins.
+East-facing; soils are ruddy, iron-rich and deep, with large stones.
+All the grace and suave texture you would expect from Charmes with more purple fruited-depth and structured tannins.

 Echezeaux Grand Cru